jonmmar/maram-cc-site/influences.md

 The thinkers listed below have each contributed to the structure of *Mysticism Demystified*.
 Some are quoted directly, others are echoed or reframed, but all helped shape the recursive field that this book explores.
 These are not formal citations, but recognitions of influence—each paired with a representative passage from the manuscript.

 ## Ludwig Boltzmann
-Later, Ludwig Boltzmann connected entropy to probability.
+Ludwig Boltzmann connected entropy to probability.
 Entropy, he said, is not a substance, it’s a count.
 It tells you how likely a macro-state is, based on the arrangement of its micro-parts.
 A cold spot in a hot room isn’t impossible.
 It’s just improbable.
 The Second Law doesn’t forbid reversal.
 It makes it vanishingly rare.

 ## Josh Bongard
 In computational modeling, researchers like Josh Bongard and Rolf Pfeifer have built robots that form internal models of their bodies, not by being told what they are, but by learning how their parts respond to motion and feedback.
 These systems can recover from simulated damage by adjusting behavior based on updated internal modeling.
 There’s no ghost in the machine.
 Just feedback loops learning to stabilize themselves.

 ## Nick Bostrom
-This is a tempting conclusion, and one that has gained traction in recent years.
-Nick Bostrom’s simulation argument, for instance, suggests that if advanced civilizations can run vast numbers of ancestor simulations, then the probability we’re in the “real” one is vanishingly small.
+Nick Bostrom’s simulation argument suggests that if advanced civilizations can run vast numbers of ancestor simulations, then the probability we’re in the “real” one is vanishingly small.
 Reality, in this view, is something doled out sparingly—reserved for the bottom layer.

 ## Brahmagupta
-Later, negative numbers were dismissed as absurd, how could you have fewer than nothing?
+Negative numbers were once dismissed as absurd: how could you have fewer than nothing?
 Zero itself was a conceptual scandal in Europe until the 12th century.
 But in ancient India, the concept of zero had already taken root, not merely as a placeholder, but as a number in its own right, an essential element in a positional system.
 Indian mathematicians like Brahmagupta treated zero as a legitimate operator, embedding it within a base-10 decimal framework that would eventually travel through the Islamic world to Europe.
 What began as notation became infrastructure.

 ## Noam Chomsky
 Noam Chomsky, on the other hand, sought the universal structures beneath all language, the abstract syntactic forms that make thought translatable at all.
 For him, abstraction was not a post-hoc creation, it was a precondition of understanding.
 The structures came first.
 The sentences merely flowed through.